matthew-c-keller/IE.calculator/README_.md

 All the 6 flags must be used.

-./IeCalculator -ped ./src/small.ped -bmid ./src/small.bmid -ibd ./src/small.ibd -emp_ma_threshold 0.5 -reduced -window 5 -out small.txts
+./IE_Calculator -ped ./src/small.ped -bmid ./src/small.bmid -ibd ./src/small.ibd -emp_ma_threshold 0.5 -reduced -window 5 -out small.txts

 OPTIONAL FLAGS:
 7. -reduced  :Outputs Columns 1-5,13-15
+8. -silent  :No data is shown in the screen.
+Supresses all output to screen.